-Be Aware: Avoid touching your face, eyes, and mouth with your hands.
+BE AWARE: Avoid touching your face, eyes, and mouth.

-Face Covering: You must wear a face covering if you are in an area with public interaction, where you cannot socially distance, when entering/exiting campus, and when leaving your desk.
+FACE COVERING: You must wear a face covering if you are in an area with public interaction, where you cannot socially distance, when entering/exiting campus, and when leaving your desk.
 Any area where social distancing might be questionable will require the use of a face covering.

-No Physical Contact: Avoid physical contact.
+NO PHYSICAL CONTACT: Avoid physical contact.
 Do not shake hands, high-five or hug.
 Close contact spreads the virus.

-Avoid Sharing: Avoid using other employees' phones, desks, offices, pens, or other work tools and equipment, whenever possible.
+AVOID SHARING: Avoid using other employees' phones, desks, offices, pens, or other work tools and equipment, whenever possible.
 If spaces or tools are shared, clean thoroughly between use and/or shifts.

-Express Concerns: Talk to your manager and Human Resources if you have concerns specific to your circumstances, such as a health condition that may place you or someone in your household at high risk.
+EXPRESS CONCERNS: Talk to your manager and Human Resources if you have concerns, such as a health condition that may place you or someone in your household at high risk.